Medicine Overview of Nexpro Injection

 - Once you start feeling better, do not stop taking your medicine.
 Take it for the duration as advised by your doctor

-Special precautions for Nexpro IV Injection
+Special precautions for Nexpro Injection

 Taking a large amount of alcohol can increase acidity and ca+more